Updated: Apr 26

 Let’s first look at what tolerance refers to.
 Building a tolerance refers to one or more of these three things:

 1. The receptors that bind with the substance become desensitized because of constant interaction or the receptors themselves lose density.
 2. Your body begins to metabolize the substance quicker and it doesn’t reach the receptors in the same quantity as it used to (enter oral consumption--think capsules and edibles).
 3. The individual gets used to the feeling of the substance and reaches a "behavioral tolerance" (this is mainly seen in psychoactive substances).
-For example, THC builds a tolerance in the user by desensitizing the receptors it binds with and even decreasing the number of receptors it interacts with.
+For example, THC builds tolerance in the user by desensitizing the receptors it binds with and even decreasing the number of receptors it interacts with.
 THC users also build a "behavioral tolerance" mentioned above.
 CBD doesn’t directly bind to cannabinoid receptors like THC.
 CBD protects these receptors making them more efficient and in many cases, more abundant; giving the consumer the ability to cut back on the dosage without losing the desired effects over time.
 There have been animal studies and anecdotal evidence from many parents of children medicating with CBD (to prevent seizures) that have cited this "reverse tolerance."
 Not all CBD products are simply "CBD products."
 There are different kinds of CBD products.
-Two examples are CBD isolated out by itself (aka "CBD Isolate") and full spectrum CBD products.
-The consensus is that full spectrum is the way to go (just Google it) due to the many different cannabinoids working synergistically plus all the amazing benefits from the hemp plant itself.
-Due to the fact that lesser cannabinoids can be found in full spectrum products in trace amounts, one would have to wonder if they have an effect on tolerance build up.
+Two examples are CBD isolated out by itself (aka "CBD Isolate") and full-spectrum CBD products.
+The consensus is that full-spectrum is the way to go (just Google it) due to the many different cannabinoids working synergistically plus all the amazing benefits from the hemp plant itself.
+Due to the fact that lesser cannabinoids can be found in full-spectrum products in trace amounts, one would have to wonder if they have an effect on tolerance build-up.
 What the heck?
 Can I build a tolerance or not?!
 People are different; you are special!
-The thing to do is consume a good quality full spectrum product consistently at a regular dosage.
+The thing to do is consume a good quality full-spectrum product consistently at a regular dosage.
 If you aren’t getting the desired results you want, back off the serving size.
 You may have created a reverse tolerance!
 Go low and slow, and remember dosing depends on consumption methods.
 A good way to test would be to start with two to five milligrams systemically per day and increase weekly.
 The average person will only absorb about ten percent of the milligrams consumed in pill form.
 The sublingual tinctures have approximately a forty percent absorption rate.
 Some transdermals have a very high absorption rate (Arcanum’s Quill has a tested ninety percent absorption rate).
 This needs to be taken into account when finding that perfect dose.
 Stay Healthy, My Friends!